logicblocks/salutem/docs/getting-started.md

   other required health check information.
 * A **Registry** stores a collection of Checks along with any previously generated Results that should be cached.
+* A **RegistryStore** is an Atom containing a Registry, used in some places where rather than a Registry, a shared reference to a Registry is required.
-* Checks within a Registry can be _resolved_ to a Result, which either retrieves a cached result or evaluates the check if the result is out of date or missing.
+* Checks within a Registry can be _resolved_ to a Result, which either retrieves a cached result or evaluates the check if it is realtime or if there is no available result.
 * There are currently two types of checks supported, _RealtimeChecks_ and _BackgroundChecks_.
-* A **RealtimeCheck** is evaluated every time it is resolved, with no caching of Results taking place.
+* A **RealtimeCheck** is evaluated every time it is resolved such that cached Results will never be returned.
 * A **BackgroundCheck** is intended to be evaluated in the background periodically such that a cached result is returned whenever the Check is resolved.